-Giving some thought to what kind of reports you want to see from your Salesforce system also helps to inform the implementation process and to clarify any limitations before you begin.
+Giving some thought to what kind of reports you want to see from your Salesforce system also helps to inform the implementation process and clarify any limitations before you begin.
 Going about this process with your stakeholders in mind, you can more easily determine how the system will service special needs.

 Your marketing team might want to track leads better across email, mobile, social media, and the web in a unified process.
-Sales reps might need to quickly access customer data from different platforms in order to anticipate their needs and effectively cross- or upsell.
+Sales reps might need to quickly access customer data from different platforms to anticipate their needs and effectively cross- or upsell.
 You might want to better coordinate your order, invoicing, payment, and supply chain systems.

 Understand the Costs

 Once you have a more rounded appreciation of what you expect Salesforce to do for you, it becomes easier to determine the Salesforce implementation cost.
 At the basic level, this will generally be determined by the organization’s size.

 Additional to that will be the cost of the modules that you choose to include.
 These are usually unforeseen expenses that arise due to custom requirements and additional features that you may need.